|The Wedding of Shawn Morrissey and Kim Yu-mi

 and it will be unsettled, with many issues you have to work through, with more conflict, but it will really be interesting!

 |I think that Shawn and Yu-mi here have made the correct choice!

 Marriage is your best chance, and maybe your last chance, to grow up.
 Whenever you

 look at those rings you just put on your fingers, take it as an opportunity to remember

 that it’s not your love that sustains the marriage, but the marriage that sustains your love.

-	You can do this if you deeply understand that your marriage must be totally committed, it
+You can do this if you deeply understand that your marriage must be totally committed, it must

-	which you sew yourselves together through the years, with hundreds of tiny loving threads.
+you sew yourselves together through the years, with hundreds of tiny loving threads.

 |Woody Allen said that “90% of life is just showing up” -- I've always found that to be true.